ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 ### Bare metal server settings
 {: #cr_addingclusters-bare-metal-settings}

 Options might differ depending on the version that your instance was initially deployed in.
-You can choose between the **Cascade Lake** or **SAP-certified Cascade Lake** server types.
+You can choose between **Cascade Lake** and **SAP-certified Cascade Lake** servers[^1u].

+[^1u]: For clusters with NFS storage, where locations with appropriate 1U servers are available, 1U servers (up to 4 drives of storage) are ordered silently rather than 2U servers.
+For gateway clusters and clusters with vSAN storage, 2U servers are ordered.

 #### Data center location
 {: #cr_addingclusters-dc-location}